-Due to the temporary closure of training centers (current status here), all planned classroom training courses in the affected countries have been converted to our virtual learning method SAP Live Class until further notice - thus the original offer is still fully available in these countries.
+Due to the temporary closure of training centers, all planned classroom training courses in the affected countries have been converted to our virtual learning method SAP Live Class until further notice.

 You will be sent full instructions when you sign up for a class.
 But there is no reason you can’t get started now and install the software to make sure it all works for you.